NHS-Transformation-Unit/Deprivation/README.md

 # Deprivation Explorer Shiny App for ICBs
 This repository contains the scripts to create an app to explore the 2019 Index of Multiple Deprivation (**IMD**) published by the [Ministry of Housing, Communities and Local Government](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) for Integrated Care Boards (**ICBs**).

+A version of the app is currently deployed and available for viewing [here](https://nhs-tu-andy-wilson.shinyapps.io/ICB_Deprivation_Explorer/).

 <br/>

 ## Using the Repo